 In Cults of the Shadow Kenneth Grant describes this new aesthetic in terms of “infinity, endurance, and remoteness, of the infinitesimally near and the infinitely fleeting: the finest, and normally imperceptible gap between thoughts that yields to hypersensitive awareness, a sudden insight into the real substratum of Being.”
 This, he notes is the “sole Reality”. (p.167).

 Wilson describes the differences between the two types of perception in anthropological terms: “When Charles Darwin arrived in Tierra del Fuego on the Beagle in December 1832, he was astounded that the natives were such excellent mimics.
 Although they knew no English, they could repeat a whole sentence with a good English accent.
 Moreover, they could join in sea shanties as they sat round the fire with the crew of the Beagle, by the simple expedient of repeating each word a moment after the English sailors had sung it.
 (Darwin said ‘the manner in which they were invariably a little behindhand was quite ludicrous’.)
 Darwin was baffled.
 ‘How can this faculty be explained?’ he asked.
 ‘Is it a consequence of the more practised habits of perception and keener senses, common to all men in a savage state, as compared with those being civilised?’
 He is on the right track; but his essentially English habits of thought make him incapable of going to the heart of the matter.”
 (Afterlife p.
 41).
+This is the essentially the difference between auditory and visual cultures, which was well described by Marshall McLuhan.
 In other words, there is a disjointing between the auditory right hemisphere and the scientific left hemisphere, resulting not just in cultural clashes but also in ‘divided’ human selves.
-The Faculty that Wilson describes undoes this bicameral problem.
+Wilson insisted, and not without good reason, that the Faculty he spent his working life delineating would heal this cultural bicameralism…

 But before man can go any farther, he needs to develop a new faculty – the faculty I am trying to so painfully to develop, sitting in front of this typewriter for days, a new way of grasping life.
 [The Sex Diary of Gerard Sorme, Nov.
 5th]

 Wilson offers clear descriptions of both the problem and the solution.
 The simplicity of these methods and their application to everyday life has led critics to dismiss them as superficial, but this is hardly surprising in a culture which thrives on repackaging cynical world weariness.
-This pose of neurotic world weary rejection is no longer radical; it is as formally conservative as Victorian etiquette, yet it is an unquestioned assumption amongst most intellectuals.
+This pose of neurotic world weary rejection is no longer radical; it is as formally conservative as Victorian etiquette, yet it is an unquestioned assumption amongst too many intellectuals.
 He spoke about this problem from the start: “They mistake their own stagnation for the world’s.
 The Spectre’s (i.e. the robot) mark is Unreality.”
-He was talking about Existential anti-heroes Roquentin, Meursault, etc. in The Outsider (p.238), but it applies equally to the likes of Derrida, Barthes and and all the reflecting mirrors of the present “Age of Defeat”.
+He was talking about Existential anti-heroes Roquentin, Meursault, etc. in The Outsider (p.238), but it applies to any intellectuals who think that the ‘age of defeat’ is a perfectly reasonable and logical attitude to live with.
 There are obvious parallels between this type of philosophical pessimism and the active life devaluation of the criminal and these are discussed in Order of Assassins and the other crime volumes.

 Wilson sums up that book with the insight that the ‘crime explosion’ is a byproduct of a culture which constantly blocks our optimistic self-actualisation with limitations set by a traditionally pessimistic set of values.
 “But we cannot even begin to understand the violence of our society unless we understand that it has it’s roots in the same urge that produced the […] search for messiahs and gurus and führers.
 If man is deprived of meanings beyond his everyday routine, he becomes disgusted and bitter, and eventually violent.”
 A philosophy and a culture which reinforces a wallowing pessimism as a tradition is a complete dead end, and no amount of linguistic pyrotechnics and obscurantist mystification can disguise that fact.
 Ages are to be assessed according to their positive forces, as Nietzsche put it.
 The major problem, Wilson clearly observes, “lies in the intellectual negativity that our age takes for granted […] this arises from confusion and (in Sartre’s case) bad phenomenology.”
 As for the fashionable nihilism of postmodernists, when “their grounds for pessimism are examined closely, they turn out to be muddled or trivial.”
 (Below the Iceberg, p.
 14).
 But this a problem which is easily overcome, and how to do it is lucidly described in Wilson’s many works.
 Getting beyond the negative perceptual structures that enslave the likes of Beckett or Foucault requires merely recognising that they are illusory and built by us: an unlearning process.
 In The New Existentialism, Wilson comments “If anything is an illusion, it is the present mode of consciousness; or rather, it’s content.”